-- to develop guidelines to assist the interpretation of the Australia New Zealand Food Standards Code; - to facilitate the harmonisation of State and Territory laws relating to food; - to coordinate the development of procedures required to implement requirements set out in the standards; - to coordinate and monitor enforcement activities relating to food; - at New Zealand's request, to perform functions for New Zealand similar to other functions performed by the Authority.
+- to develop guidelines to assist the interpretation of the Australia New Zealand Food Standards Code; - to promote consistency between standards in Australia and New Zealand with those used internationally, based on the best available scientific evidence; - to facilitate the harmonisation of State and Territory laws relating to food; - to coordinate the development of procedures required to implement requirements set out in the standards; - to coordinate and monitor enforcement activities relating to food; - at New Zealand's request, to perform functions for New Zealand similar to other functions performed by the Authority.
 Any functions performed under this provision will generally be performed as negotiated under the food standards treaty with New Zealand; and - to participate in international, regional and bilateral negotiations on matters that may be included in standards.

-This item is a consequential amendment to the numbering amendment made by item 8
+This item is a consequential amendment to the numbering amendment made by item